-Best Hiking Shoes For Exploring In 2017
+Best Hiking Shoes For Exploring In 2021

 If you’ve ever spent any time seriously hiking the trails, gullies and mountain ridges of the world you know that your most important allies are your hiking shoes.
-And that’s true whether you’re tackling boulder fields, hardscrabble trails above treeline or some of the wider, better groomed trails in our National Parks.
+And that’s true whether you’re tackling boulder fields, hardscrabble trails above tree-line or some of the wider, better groomed trails in our National Parks.
 If the shoes you’re wearing into the wild aren’t up to the task you’re going to tire more easily, be susceptible to cramps and blisters and set yourself up for twisted ankles and an array of more serious injuries.

 Modern hiking shoes can trace their origins to the aftermath of World War I when weary Europeans began to focus their attention on leisure activities.
 Early hiking shoes were heavy, leather affairs that were of very little use when they got wet.
 Over time hiking shoes began to incorporate different materials and fabrication methods.
 But while waterproof fabrics have been around for some 250 years it wasn’t until the late 1970s and the invention of Gore-Tex that the kind of hiking shoes we have today became possible.

 The 10 hiking shoes we’re going to review here have all proven their mettle on your trek.
 So, without further ado let’s get started.